Efficient 3D Perception on Multi-Sweep Point Cloud with Gumbel Spatial Pruning: INTRODUCTION

 \section{INTRODUCTION}

 The past several years have witnessed exponential growth in 3D perception techniques~\cite{2017VoxelNet,2019PointRCNN,jin2025angledomainguidancelatent,sun2024diffusion}, including considerable point cloud-based methods~\cite{2020Point,Yi_2023_ICCV}, primarily attributed to the rapid advancement and significant cost reduction of point cloud sensors.
 In outdoor applications, such as autonomous driving~\cite{li2025segment} and robotics~\cite{hu2025variation,xie2023part}, the utilization of point clouds is essential for precise scene geometry measurement and dynamic object localization.
 Typically, a point cloud sensor is positioned atop the ego-car and performs a comprehensive~\cite{Caesar_2020_CVPR} or partial~\cite{Sun_2020_CVPR} panoramic scan of the surrounding environment.
 However, this operational mechanism presents two inherent limitations.
 Firstly, the density of captured points exhibits a gradient, with higher density near the ego-car and sparser distribution at greater distances, thereby posing challenges for distant perception (Fig.~\ref{fig:intro} a1).
 Secondly, occluded objects remain undetected by the point cloud sensor due to their limited or absent beam reflections (Fig.~\ref{fig:intro} b1).
 Consequently, these limitations significantly hinder the accuracy and reliability of point-cloud-based perception.
 To overcome these challenges, previous endeavors have introduced vision cues and pursued the fusion of data from multiple sensor modalities~\cite{Li_2022_CVPR,sun2023trosd, liu2022bevfusion}.
+In a broader context, leveraging multi-view information has proven highly effective in resolving spatial occlusions and enhancing geometric consistency, benefiting various visual tasks~\cite{sun2026mvanimate,yi2024mvgamba}.

 Nevertheless, even when considering point cloud data as the sole input, there exist approaches to mitigate the aforementioned issues.
 Autonomous vehicles are typically equipped with Inertial Measurement Units (IMUs) that can measure the pose of the ego-car.
 Leveraging this information, we can align and accumulate multiple temporally adjacent point cloud sweeps into the current frame (Figure~\ref{fig:intro} a2 \& b2).
 As a result, the sparse regions of the point cloud become denser, thereby facilitating the subsequent perception step.
 Despite the lack of a comprehensive investigation, this technique has been widely adopted as a common practice in point cloud-based tasks, such as object detection~\cite{Jiao_2023_CVPR,Li_2022_CVPR,transfusion,chen2023largekernel3d} and semantic segmentation~\cite{10204261,2020Sparse,Zhou_2021_CVPR,jiang2021guided} due to its consistent advantages.